Joe Biden is set to become the next president of the US, vowing new direction for divided country

 ABC News is characterizing Biden as the apparent winner in Pennsylvania because the vote is very close and has not yet been certified.
-Pennsylvania's 20 electoral votes, would put him over the required 270 needed to win the White House.
+Pennsylvania's 20 electoral votes would put him over the required 270 needed to win the White House.
+ABC also projected Saturday that Biden would win Nevada's six electoral votes.

-His victory came after more than three days of uncertainty as election officials sorted through a surge of mail-in votes that delayed the processing of some ballots.
-Biden crossed 270 Electoral College votes with a win in Pennsylvania.
+His victory came after more than three days of uncertainty as election officials sorted through a surge of mail-in votes that delayed processing.
+Biden crossed the winning threshold of 270 Electoral College votes with a win in Pennsylvania.

 Trump refused to concede, threatening further legal action on ballot counting.